mattermost/docs/source/administration/telemetry.rst

 The following data is collected once every 24 hours: Mattermost server build number and version, type of build (Enterprise or Team), server operating system, the server diagnostic ID (same as the ID accessing the push notification proxy, and is used to prevent double-counting of telemetry data), database type, number of teams, number of users, number of active users, whether or not the unit tests have been run, date and time of the last check for security updates, and the location of the Amazon Cloudfront server used for telemetry data.

-To opt out, disable the feature in **System Console > Notifications > Email > Enable Security Alerts**.
+To opt out, disable the feature in **System Console > Notifications > Email > Enable Security Alerts** in prior versions or **System Console > Environment > SMTP** in versions after 5.12.
 When the feature is disabled, you will not receive any security alerts.

 Error and Diagnostics Reporting Feature
 ---------------------------------------